Shinko Asian Pear

 Features & Attributes

 Shinko Asian Pear is clothed in stunning clusters of white flowers along the branches in early spring before the leaves.
-It has dark green foliage which emerges coppery-bronze in spring.
+It has dark green deciduous foliage which emerges coppery-bronze in spring.
 The glossy pointy leaves turn outstanding shades of orange and in the fall.
 The fruits are showy brown pears carried in abundance in late summer.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.

 This is a deciduous tree with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This is a high maintenance plant that will require regular care and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;